Frequently Asked Questions (FAQ)

 Prior to the 12th week of the semester, you may fill out a withdrawal form at the Enrollment Services Office.
 Your final grade will be "W" and will not be calculated into your GPA.
 However, depending upon when you withdraw, you may be responsible for some or all of your tuition payment. note: Late Start classes have a different withdrawal deadline.
 Please consult the current class schedule for more information.

 The Enrollment Services Office will issue transcripts to students and former students upon request, provided there is no record encumbrance (such as unpaid tuition, fees, fines, or financial aid repayment).
-For more information, view the transcript request form.
+You can request a transcript through here.

 Complete a PSC application form and return it to the Enrollment Services Office.
 Also, forward all high school and college transcripts to the Enrollment Services Office and arrange to take the PSC placement test.
 Some programs, such as Dental Hygiene and Nursing have other entrance requirements.
 It's best to consult with Counseling and Academic Advising to learn exactly what tests or entrance exams you'll need to take.